Jesus Loves Mommy: Salvation In Spite of my Motherhood

 I love being a mother.

 And my husband is a good father, he loves well and fearlessly.
-Last week when our foster-love, who has been reunited with her birth family, came out for a visit Justin was ecstatic to see her.
+A few months ago, when our foster-love, who had been reunited with her birth family, came out for a visit Justin was ecstatic to see her.
 So overcome with joy he threw his truck into park and ran to see her.

-He spent the evening mindful of her, doing the “old” routine we miss.The next morning, he went out to his truck and found all the spoiled groceries he’d forgotten in his frantic state to be with his baby girl.
+He spent the evening mindful of her, doing the “old” routine we missed so much.The next morning, he went out to his truck and found all the spoiled groceries he’d forgotten in his frantic state to be with his baby girl.
 Also, what was once a 20-pound bag of ice.

 Of all the emotions of parenting the cornerstone is love.